bollu/bollu.github.io/README.txt

 ##### Frederic Chopin (1810-1850)

+- Piano virtuoso, great composer.
+- Talent as a musician was apparent at a young age.
+By the age of 7, was composing and performing.
+- Most well known for his work on the piano.
+Waltzes, Nocturnes, etc.
+- Untimely death from tuberculosis.
+Died in Paris.

 ##### Felix Mendelssohn (1809 – 1847)
+- Part of the upper class.
+- Made his musical debut at age 9, was accomplished composer by age 13.
+- Performed one of bach's pieces for the first time since his death.
+- Founded the Leipzig conservatory of music.
+- Died when he heard of the death of his sister, along with overwork.

 ##### Franz Liszt (1810-1890)
+- Prodigious musical talent at a young age.
+- Made his debut at the age of 9.
+- Funded by prince Nicholas, he travelled to Vienna.
+Here, he met Beethoven and Schubert.
+- Affairs with married noblewomen.
+- Apex was his years spend at Weimar, composed his major works.

 ##### Giuseppe Verdi (1813 – 1901)